-An asset is classified as current under one of the following criteria, and all other assets are classified as non-current:
+The consolidated company classifies assets as current if they meet any of the following conditions; all other assets that are not classified as current are classified as non-current:

-- A. The Group expects to realize the asset, or intends to sell or consume it, in its normal operating cycle; - B. The Group holds the asset primarily for trading; - C. The Group expects to realize the asset within twelve months after the reporting period; - D. The asset is cash or cash equivalent unless the asset is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.

-A liability is classified as current under one of the following criteria, and all other liabilities are classified as non-current:

-- A. The Group expects to settle the liability in its normal operating cycle; - B. The Group holds the liability primarily for trading; - C. The liability is due to be settled within twelve months after the reporting period; - D. The Group does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period.
-Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification. - (6) Cash and cash equivalents
+- A.The asset is expected to be realized in the normal operating cycle, or is intended to be sold or consumed; - B.The asset is held primarily for trading purposes; - C. The asset is expected to be realized within twelve months after the reporting period; or - D.The asset is cash or cash equivalents (as defined in IAS 7), unless the exchange or use of the asset to settle liabilities is restricted for at least twelve months after the reporting period.The consolidated company classifies liabilities as current if they meet any of the following conditions; all other liabilities that are not classified as current are classified as non-current: - A.The liability is expected to be settled in the normal operating cycle; - B.The liability is held primarily for trading purposes; - C. The liability is due to be settled within twelve months after the reporting period; or - D.The company does not have the right to defer the settlement of the liability for at least twelve months after the reporting period. - (6) Cash and cash equivalents are held to meet short-term cash commitments rather than for investment or other purposes should be recognized as cash equivalents.

 Cash comprises cash in hand and demand deposits.
 Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and are subject to an insignificant risk of changes in value.
-Time deposits that meet the above definition and are held to meet short-term cash commitments rather than for investment or other purposes should be recognized as cash equivalents.
+Time deposits that meet the above definition and